hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/312_077_sharat_chandra.md

 It has been said that adversity is the touchstone of true knowledge, and this may be said a hundred times with regard to the truth: "Thou art That."
-This truly diagnoses the Vairâgya (dispassion) disease.
+This truly diagnoses the Vairāgya (dispassion) disease.
 Blessed is the life of one who has developed this symptom.
 In spite of your dislike I repeat the old saying: "Wait for a short time."
 You are tired with rowing; rest on your oars.
 The momentum will take the boat to the